The Everything Guide to Fire Extinguishers: Classes, Types & More

 A certified recycling center will ensure that the extinguisher is properly disassembled and that the materials are disposed of safely.

 You can also check with your local fire department to see if they offer a fire extinguisher recycling program.
-You can contact your local hazardous waste disposal facility if you can’t find a certified recycling center or fire department program.
+If you can’t find a certified recycling center or fire department program, you can contact your local hazardous waste disposal facility.

 Be sure to call ahead to find out what types of materials they accept and what the facility’s procedures are for disposing of fire extinguishers.